MicrosoftDocs/cpp-docs/docs/windows/adding-values-to-a-combo-box-control.md

 > [!NOTE]
 >  You cannot add values to Win32 projects using this procedure (the **Data** property is grayed out for Win32 projects).
 Because Win32 projects do not have libraries that add this capability, you must add values to a combo box with a Win32 project programmatically.

-#### To test the appearance of values in a combo box
+### To test the appearance of values in a combo box

 1. After entering values in the **Data** property, click the **Test** button on the [Dialog Editor Toolbar](../windows/showing-or-hiding-the-dialog-editor-toolbar.md).

      Try scrolling down the entire value list.
-Values appear exactly as they are typed in the **Data** property in the Properties window.
+Values appear exactly as they are typed in the **Data** property in the **Properties** window.
 There is no spelling or capitalization checking.

-     Press ESC to return to the Dialog box editor.
+     Press **Esc** to return to the **Dialog box** editor.

- For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide.* For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](/dotnet/framework/resources/creating-resource-files-for-desktop-apps).
+ For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.
+For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](/dotnet/framework/resources/creating-resource-files-for-desktop-apps).
 For information on globalization and localization of resources in managed apps, see [Globalizing and Localizing .NET Framework Applications](/dotnet/standard/globalization-localization/index).

-### Requirements
+## Requirements
  Win32

 ## See Also
  [Controls in Dialog Boxes](../windows/controls-in-dialog-boxes.md)
  [Controls](../mfc/controls-mfc.md)